How to write a cover letter

 Greeting

-Address your cover letter to the person of interest.
+Address a cover letter to the person of interest.
 If you know the name of the hiring manager, address the cover letter to them.
 If you don’t know the hiring manager’s name, avoid referring to a gender and use a modern generic term, team, or job title if possible.
-For example, you can address your cover letter to ‘the recruiter’ the ‘hiring manager’ or the evergreen ‘to whom it may concern.’
+You can also research on LinkedIn or the name of the job post owner for specific personalization.

 Opening paragraph

-“I have similar values to your company and experience in working in [job title].
+A bad cover letter body paragraph example: I have similar values to your company and experience in working in [job title].
 I would be a good fit for your team because I work well in a team and have good communication skills.
-I would like to work for [company] because I believe I can do the job well if given the opportunity”
+I would like to work for [company] because I believe I can do the job well if given the opportunity.

-“I have advanced knowledge in [list all related skills] due to my past [number of years] experience with [company].
+A good cover letter body paragraph example: I have advanced knowledge in [list all related skills] due to my past [number of years] experience with [company].
 I contributed to several initiatives that resulted in significant improvements, growth, and productivity by [percentage].
 For example, [share a standout achievement and success metric].
 These core priorities and skills have equipped me with the experience and passion I require to be a part of your [company].
-I would like to work for [company] because [explain why] and truly appreciate the opportunity to be a candidate for the [job title].”
+I would like to work for [company] because [explain why] and truly appreciate the opportunity to be a candidate for the [job title].

 Closing paragraph